 On January 26, 1998, the Company entered into an interest rate collar agreement with a bank to reduce the impact of changes in interest rates on its floating rate long-term debt.
 The agreement required the Company to make payments to the bank for the difference between the selected interest rate, based on a three-month LIBOR, and the floor rate as specified in the agreement.
-In addition, the agreement entitled the Company to receive payments from the bank for the difference between the selected interest rate, based on three-month LIBOR, and the cap rate as specified in the agreement.
+In addition, the agreement entitled the Company to receive payments from the bank for the difference between the selected interest rate, based on three-month LIBOR, and the selected interest rate, based on three-month LIBOR, and the selected interest rate, based on three-month LIBOR, and the cap rate as specified in the agreement.
 On November 19, 1999, the Company paid \$25,000 to terminate this agreement.